MSKose/django-notes/Django Rest Framework/Serializers.md

 💡 There are two ways to go about utilising serializers in DRF.
 First, the more verbose way, is to use `serializers.Serializer` and the second, to use the `serializers.ModelSerializer`.
 You might have noticed, this was the case with defining Forms too.
 Well, yes, serializers do resemble forms.

 - Let’s start with the first method.
-Remember, declaring a serializer looks very similar to declaring a form:
+Remember, defining a serializer looks very similar to defining a form:

 ```python
 # serializers.py